Last updated: 2025-04-15

 Enter the earliest and latest times that the shipments are to leave the terminal in the Time - Earliest and Time - Latest columns.

 In the Deadline column, enter the time and any minus days to indicate the latest time at which the shipments must have arrived at the terminal for the transhipment to be carried out.
-For example, if you enter “18:00” in the Time - Earliest column, and if the terminal then needs 25 hours for transshipment, then you enter “17:00 -1d” in the Deadline column.
-This means that the shipment must have arrived at the terminal by 5 pm at the latest on the day before the goods leave the terminal again, in order to allow delivery in accordance with the time in the route.
-If the shipment arrives later than the deadline, the delivery will be rescheduled for an extra day later.
+Example: If you enter "18:00" in the Time - Earliest column, and if the terminal needs 25 hours for transshipment, enter "17:00 -1d" in the Deadline column.
+This means that the shipment must have arrived at the terminal by 5 pm at the latest on the day before the goods leave the terminal again for onward transport in accordance with the time in the route.
+If the shipment arrives later than the specified deadline, the next stage of the journey will be rescheduled to one day later.
 This means that you can ensure there is always time to handle the shipments at the terminal.

 Under To terminals in the lower part of the window, create the rows needed for the route’s stops for transhipments at terminals.